-At the end of a new academic year, we can sometimes find ourselves in one of three places mentally, spiritually, emotionally . . . they are these (all from personal experience!) ::
+As we approach the end of the year we can sometimes find ourselves in one of three places mentally, spiritually, emotionally . . . they are these (all from personal experience!) ::

 - Excited beyond words.
-Yep, absolutely ready for it . . . the summer has been a long time coming, we have plans and motivation for next year and we can’t wait to get stuck in.
+Yep, absolutely ready for it . . . we have plans and motivation for next year and we can’t wait to get stuck in.
+Bring on 2018!!

 - Terrified.
 Oh no, where has the year gone?
 I’ve got to keep going . . . and there is no time.
 Activities to organise, people to meet, new faces arriving in the youth group before the summer break.
 Argh.
 I can’t do this, who am I kidding . . .
-ARGH.
+ARGH, AND IT IS NEARLY CHRISTMAS.

 - Not bothered.
 See this face?
 Not bothered.
 Been there done that, here we go again.
 I’ll show up, I have to . . . you know, it’s my actual job.
-Hopefully I can scrape through until Christmas . . . but really, what’s the point.
+Hopefully I can scrape through for a bit longer, after all it is nearly Christmas – I can blag my way through that . . . but really, what’s the point.

 I might be exaggerating the second two (or not, I don’t know how you might be feeling) . . .
 I have though, had doses of the “terrified” and the “not bothered”, sometimes I have veered between the two at the same time and been on some kind of crazy ministry rollercoaster.
 Strapped in to a ride that never ends!